noi-techpark/odh-docs/source/architecture.rst

 Web Services
    The Web Services, which extend the :program:`ws-interface` in the
-   |bdpc| repository, receive data from the Reader and make them
+   |odhc| repository, receive data from the Reader and make them
    available to Data Consumers by exposing APIs and REST endpoints.
 They transform the DTO they get into JSON.

 .. _data-consumer-def:

 Data Consumers
-   Data consumers are (web-)applications that use the JSON produced by web services and manipulates them to produce a useful output for the final user.
+   Data consumers are applications that use the JSON produced by web services and manipulates them to produce a useful output for the final user.
+As mentioned in the section :ref:`project-overview`, `application` is intended in a broad sense: it can be a web site, a software application for any devices, a communication channel, or any means to use the data.

 Also part of the architecture, but not pictured in the diagram, is the :file:`persistence.xml` file, which contains the credentials and